raspberrypi/documentation/remote-access/ip-address.md

 ### Getting the IP address of a Pi using your smartphone

 The Fing app is a free network scanner for smartphones.
-It is available for [Android](https://play.google.com/store/apps/details?id=com.overlook.android.fing) and [iOS](https://itunes.apple.com/gb/app/fing-network-scanner/id430921107?mt=8), even now (Sept 2020) Fing has support for [Windows and Mac](https://www.fing.com/products/fing-desktop).
+It is available for [Android](https://play.google.com/store/apps/details?id=com.overlook.android.fing) and [iOS](https://itunes.apple.com/gb/app/fing-network-scanner/id430921107?mt=8), and as of Sept 2020, also has support for [Windows and Mac](https://www.fing.com/products/fing-desktop).

 Your phone and your Raspberry Pi have to be on the same network, so connect your phone to the correct wireless network.

-When you open the Fing app, touch the "scan device" button in the left-middle of the screen.
+When you open the Fing app, touch the `scan device` button in the left-middle of the screen.
 After a few seconds you will get a list with all the devices connected to your network.
-Scroll down to the entry with the manufacturer "Raspberry Pi" or by searching it by name.
+Scroll down to the entry with the manufacturer "Raspberry Pi" or by searching for it by name.
 You will see the IP address in the bottom left-hand corner, and the MAC address in the bottom right-hand corner of the entry.
 Also, you can tap to the specific device to see the detail information of that device.

 ### More tools